 The burg was built on the top of a hill by order of the Aldobrandeschi family, ruler of Maremma, during 1200.
 After being Orvieto’s subduction, Siena conquered it.
 The Sienese transformed it into a defensive fortress.

 Montemerano is in fact completely surrounded by medieval walls (three sets of walls to be precise).
 The doors grant the entrance to the burg: Porta del Ponte (where once there was a drawbridge – bridge is ponte), Porta della Canonica (Rectory) and Porta San Giorgio.
 There is an additional passage, created probably during the 1700s, called “la buca” (the hole).

 What to see in Montemerano

 - San Giorgio church (XIV), well preserved, houses some remarkable artworks.
 But the most peculiar is the Madonna of the Cat Flap (Madonna della Gattaiola).
 Yes!
 The painting presents in fact a hole at the base.
-It is said to have been made by the priest to allow the passage of his cats inside the church pantry, in order for the cat to get rid of mice.
+Rumor has it, it was made by the priest to allow the passage of his cats inside the church pantry.
+The cat had to get rid of mice.
 Weird.
 But funny.
 I adore this kind of stories!
 Who doesn’t?
 Who doesn’t should not read my blog, oh!
 Kidding.
 Read it… please 😀

 - Pieve di San Lorenzo, the most ancient church of the village (XI).
-Since it is deconsecrated, it is used for theatrical representation and events.
+Since it is deconsecrated, it now hosts theatrical representation and events.